-Celebrations for the most sacred night of the Hindu religion, the Maha Shivaratri, will start on 14th February 2018 (Wednesday).
+Celebrations for the most sacred night of the Hindu religion, the Maha Shivaratri, will start on 8th March 2024 (Friday).

-Maha Shivaratri is celebrated on the Krishna Paksha Chaturdashi of Hindu calendar month Maagha which falls in February or March as per the Gregorian calendar.
+Maha Shivaratri is celebrated on the Krishna Paksha Chaturdashi of the Hindu calendar month Maagha which falls in February or March as per the Gregorian calendar.

-This day is regarded as one of the auspicious day all over India.
+This day is regarded as one of the auspicious days all over India.

-The festival is principally celebrated by offerings of Bael or golden apple or Bilva/Vilvam leaves to Lord Shiva, all day fasting and an all-night-long vigil (jagarana).
+The festival is principally celebrated by offerings of Bael or golden apple or Bilva/Vilvam leaves to Lord Shiva, all-day fasting, and an all-night-long vigil (jagarana).
 All through the day, devotees chant “Om Namah Shivaya”, a sacred Panchakshara mantra dedicated to Lord Shiva.